Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Naive Estimators

 Note that the set $\Gtilde$ is obtained only using the sample and the known function $d$.
 We call the set $\Gtilde$ ``good'' in an anticipatory fashion because we are going to prove concentration results for estimates attached to these states.

-Secondly, since we include arbitrary slow mixing sources, there is no way to estimate all channel parameters with a sample of length $n$.
+Secondly, since we include arbitrary slow mixing sources, there is no way to estimate all conditional probabilities with a sample of length $n$.
 Therefore, while the definition of $\Gtilde$ above may not be the tightest, some notion of good states is unavoidable. \eDefinition

-\bRemark Note that in the binary alphabet case a state is good if the count of the state is $\ge n^{\alpha_n}\log^2 n= 2^{k_n}\log^2 n$.
-Therefore, if $2^{\kn}\log^2 n\ge n$, or equivalently $\kn\ge \log n -2\log\log n$, no state will be good and the Theorem below becomes vacuously true.
-This is not a fundamental weakness in this line of argument---it is known that $\kn$ has to scale logarithmically with $n$ for proper estimation to hold. \eRemark
+\bRemark Throughout this paper, we assume that we start with some past $Y^0_{-\infty}$, and we see $n$ samples $Y_1^n$ from $\ptq$.
+All confidence probabilities are conditional probabilities on $Y_1^n$ obtained from underlying unknown model $\ptq$, given past symbols $Y^0_{-\infty}$.
+The results in Sections \ref{est_ch_par},~\ref{Dev_bound_Naive} hold for all $Y^0_{-\infty}$ (not just with probability 1).
+In addition, if the history is not available, we can consider the first $\kn$ sample as the history and compute the empirical counts from the $n-\kn$ remaining samples.
+In other words, we can consider our length-$n$ sample as if we observe $Y_{-\kn+1}^{n-\kn}$ where $Y_{-\kn+1}^{0}$ can be thought as the needed history in computing the naive estimators.
+Since $\kn=\cO(\log n)$ is negligible compared to $n$, in the rest we skip this complication in computing empirical counts for the sake of simplification. \eRemark